Are you fascinated by new technologies and want to make a dent in the universe?

-But it’s not about how much you read, but rather the quality of the material that’s most important.
+But it’s not about how much you read, but the quality of the material that’s most important.

 There are many books that promise that you’ll get rich fast, or turn your company around within a week.
-That’s mostly BS and that’s also why you have to sort through the fluff and concentrate on reading only books that contain applicable real-world knowledge.
+That’s mostly BS, and that’s also why you have to sort through the fluff and concentrate on reading only books that contain applicable real-world knowledge.

 In other words – always learn from experts with practical experience in the business world.

-Actually, one of my favorite ways to consume content is with Audiobooks.
+Actually, one of my favorite ways to consume content is with audiobooks.
 I strongly suggest you sign up for Audible if you haven’t already as this will double your learning speed.

-Our Picks for the 10 Best Books For Tech Entrepreneurs
+The 10 Best Books For Tech Entrepreneurs:

 1. The Art of the Start 2.0: The Time-Tested, Battle-Hardened Guide For Anyone Starting Anything